ehendrix23/tesla_dashcam/README.rst

       --no-right            Exclude right camera from video. (default: False) --no-rear             Exclude rear camera from video. (default: False)

-    Timestamp:
+    Text Overlay:
-      Options on how to show date/time in resulting video:
+      Options on how to show text in resulting video:

       --no-timestamp        Do not show timestamp in video (default: False) --halign {LEFT,CENTER,RIGHT}
                             Horizontal alignment for timestamp (default: None)
       --valign {TOP,MIDDLE,BOTTOM}
                             Vertical Alignment for timestamp (default: None)
-      --font FONT           Fully qualified filename (.ttf) to the font to be chosen for timestamp. (default: /Library/Fonts/Arial
+      --font FONT           Fully qualified filename (.ttf) to the font to be chosen for timestamp. (default:
-                            Unicode.ttf)
+                            /Windows/Fonts/arial.ttf)
       --fontsize FONTSIZE   Font size for timestamp.
-Default is scaled based on resulting video size. (default: None)
+Default is scaled based on resulting video size. (default: None) --fontcolor FONTCOLOR
-      --fontcolor FONTCOLOR
                             Font color for timestamp.
 Any color is accepted as a color string or RGB value.
                             Some potential values are: